hubbleui/framework/src/docs/03_layout/02_flex-grid.md

 #### Responsive rows

-Hubble's grid system comes with mobile-first fully responsive set of helpers to display rows according to screen size.
+Hubble's grid system comes with a mobile-first fully responsive set of helpers to display rows according to screen size.
 You can use these helpers as modifiers on `.flex-row` to hide or show the row at different breakpoints.

 The table below outlines the available options.